w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 EVM-based optimistic and zero-knowledge rollups, but instead of it being implemented as a secondary layer, Polkadot guarantees native security and scalability for each of its parachains.
-In some ways, the way Polkadot handles the coordination of data from parachains into an aggregated, representative state is somewhat similar to how layer 2 rollups function.
+In some ways, the way Polkadot handles the coordination of data from parachains into an aggregated, representative state is somewhat similar to how layer two rollups function.

 ## Optimistic Rollups